-Number of beneficiaries Type of beneficiary 9 Description of agreement 2 EXECUTIVE DIRECTORS, 7 EXECUTIVES SENIOR TERMINATION BENEFIT: CHIEF EXECUTIVE OFFICER: 2 years' salary.
+Number of beneficiaries 9 Type of beneficiar Type of beneficiary Description of agreement 2 EXECUTIVE DIRECTORS, 7 EXECUTIVES SENIOR TERMINATION BENEFIT: CHIEF EXECUTIVE OFFICER: 2 years' salary.
 SENIOR EXECUTIVES: in accordance with each employment contract, the bylaw-stipulated amount, with a minimum of one year's salary or a fixed amount.
 NON-COMPETE AGREEMENT: CHIEF EXECUTIVE OFFICE one year's salary.
-SENIOR EXECUTIVES: in accordance with each employment contract, with one or two years' salary depending on the duration of the agreement or a fixed amount.
+SENIOR EXECUTIVES: in accordance with each employment contract, with one or two years' salary depending on the duration of the agreement or a fixed amount. t: one year, for